Why Intermittent Fasting Does Not Dictate Weight Loss

 • Those with diabetes or severe hypoglycemia

-• Those looking for major muscle gains
+• Those aiming for significant muscle gains